 Close up on packaged cut comb:

-Most of this we’re keeping for ourselves.
+Most of this I’m keeping for myself.
 Little bricks of gold:

-Another full comb of honey removed from a frame (we crushed and strained about 4 and a third frames):
+Another full comb of honey removed from a frame (I crushed and strained about four and a third frames):

 Raw comb ready to be crushed with a potato masher:

 Pouring the crushed comb into the straining bucket:

 I bought the paint buckets at Home Depot, by the way, for about $7 each.
 The funnels came from Canadian Tire in the automotive section for a couple dollars each.
 The 5 gallon paint strainer came from Templeton’s paint store on Water Street in St. John’s for 3 or 4 dollars.
 The paint strainer can be rinsed and reused.
 Anyway, this is where I made my mistake.

 The top bucket has holes drilled in the bottom.
 The crushed comb should be poured directly into this bucket that sits on top of another bucket — the bottom bucket — which has a lid on top of it with a big circle cut out of the middle.
 That lid with the big hole cut in the middle simply provides a base for the top bucket to sit on.
 Anyway, the paint strainer goes inside the bottom bucket.
 For anyone trying this at home, just make sure it doesn’t sag all the way down to the bottom of the bucket.
 Otherwise, it’ll just sit there in a pool of honey and not make it through the strainer, which is what happened when I put the strainer in the top bucket.
 I subsequently had to improvise with a stick to suspend the crushed comb so it would drain properly.
 I let it drain overnight: